Creating a star shape in Illustrator isn’t difficult.

 You can also press the “Alt” key (or “Option” if you’re a Mac user) to instantly reset to a regular star shape.

-How can I create a star with round corners?
+How can I create a star with round corners in Illustrator?

 Simple!
 When you use the “Direct Selection Tool” (A) to choose the form, you will notice the appearance of these small circular nodes inside and outside the shape.
 You can adjust the shape’s curvature by moving the nodes inwards and outwards.

-Can I add more points to a star?
+Can I add more points to a star in Illustrator?

 You can add or reduce the amount of points in your star by just using the arrow keys on your keyboard while you are drawing the “Star” manually.

-How do I keep a star at a straight angle while I create it?
+How do I keep a star at a straight angle while I create it in Illustrator?

 It’s really simple!
 While tracing your star, hit the “Alt” key (or “Command” if you’re a Mac user) and voilà!
 Your star will perfectly align by itself.

-How can I make a copy of the star I made?
+How can I make a copy of the star I made in Illustrator?

 You can duplicate the star in the same way that you would do with any other object.
 Choose “Selection Tool” (V), click on the star you just made, hold and press the “Alt” key (or “Option” if you’re a Mac user), drag anywhere, and release!